iwswordpress/ndc-gql/COURSES-01/GUIDE.md

 -  Server01 - a lab to try out schema and resolvers and get to know playground.
 -  Server02 - use some in memory data for students and projects. show HTML query.
 -  Server03 - enable Projects type in Students type to be resolved.
--  Server04 - enable Students type in Porjects type to be resolved.
+-  Server04 - enable Students type in Projects type to be resolved using parent.
+Query Variables.
 -  cars-parts - used to show resolving.
 -  Server05 - Mutation (CRUD) for a project and use in HTML query.
+-  Server06 - Use of input type - to do

 ## SERVER00